 - Education 190: Teachers, Schools and Society (EDCI 190)

 These classes are small, approximately 20 to no more than 25 students per course section, so that students receive personal attention from their instructors.

-Supplemental Instruction or Study Hall Sessions:
+Study Hall Sessions:

 Students in Catamout Gap are eligible to apply for federal financial aid to cover the cost of the program.
 If you are interested in financial aid for Summer School, you must also complete FAFSA for 2021-2022.
 You may apply for summer FAFSA now by clicking this link.
 Questions about financial aid should be addressed to the Western Carolina University Financial Aid Office at 828.227.7290 or emailed to email@example.com.

 The summer costs include tuition, fees, room, board, and all learning community activities.
 The costs for the fall and spring semesters are at the regular school year rate.
 Below are the costs for 2021 Catamount Gap: